bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

         2 frameshift insertion
         3 nonsynonymous SNV

- This shows the functional consequence of each variant, we have 5 exonic variants that results in two frameshifts and 3 nonsynonymous SNV's.
+This shows the functional consequence of each exonix variant, we have 5 exonic variants that results in two frameshifts and 3 nonsynonymous SNV's.

+ TODO
+ ##Run on ubuntu
+ ##Get the vcf

 Next we can examine some variants in IGV.

  start IGV
+ ensure hg19 is selected

- load your bam files by clicking file --> load from file
+ load your bam files by clicking file --> load from file If you have not downloaded the bam or are missing it.
+It is provided here (https://drive.google.com/drive/folders/1f_1pDbpNaNUT6oC-pEPXInemyZwMV4Hc)

  input the variant region of intereset.
 Input chr9:130,634,091-130 which corresponds to a exonic mutation called in AK1.
  ![image](https://user-images.githubusercontent.com/15352153/120568604-72690b00-c3d1-11eb-8164-329868b51e7c.png)

+![image](https://user-images.githubusercontent.com/15352153/120569761-d42a7480-c3d3-11eb-8897-12cbfa600a65.png)
  Here we can see evidence of the C --> T in the tumor bam but not in the normal sample.
-This variant was called correctly.
+This variant is called correctly .

-![image](https://user-images.githubusercontent.com/15352153/120569761-d42a7480-c3d3-11eb-8897-12cbfa600a65.png)

 Short break time

-** copy number variations
+**Copy number variations

 In this workshop, we will present the main steps for calling copy number variations (CNVs).
 Normally we would perform a copy number variation analysis on alignment files (BAMs).
 Due to time and resource constraints we will not be able to do this analysis on the full sequence or from shortened bam files.
 Instead we will be working with some preprocessed data using gc correction files and mpileups.
 Our data sample is again the cagekid sample c0098.